Avoca Handweavers: Aramark

 The company has a number of women's clothing ranges which it sells through its own stores designed by Amanda Pratt, as well as wholesaling in Ireland and internationally.
 One of these ranges is known as 'Avoca Anthology'.

-Avoca is also associated with gardens and has several rare trees in its Kilmacanogue grounds and a garden at Mount Usher Gardens in Ashford, County Wicklow.
+Avoca is also associated with gardens and has several rare and ancient trees in its Kilmacanogue grounds, as well as operating a garden, café, and food market at Mount Usher Gardens in Ashford, County Wicklow.

 As of 2020, the company reportedly employed approximately 1,000 people.